Updated: March 31, 2023

 Socioeconomic status.
 Tends to refer to a combination of factors related to a student's social class.
 In the context of students, this typically includes family income, parental education (e.g., first-generation status), and parental occupation.

 Underserved.
 Underserved students are defined as those who do not receive equitable resources as other students in the academic pipeline.
-Typically, these groups of students include low-income, racial/ethnic minorities (people of color or students of color is the preferred use, not minorities), and first-generation students, among others.
+Typically, these groups of students include low-income, racial/ethnic minorities (people of color or students of color is the preferred use, not minorities), among others.

 - Races and ethnicities that are included: African American, American Indian and Alaska Native, Hispanic/Latinx, and Native Hawaiian, and/other Pacific Islander.

-- Historically underserved students are defined as low-income students, those who are first in their families to attend college, and students of color.
+- Historically underserved students are defined as low-income students, and students of color.

-The term underserved differs from underrepresented in that underrepresented refers to racial and ethnic populations represented at disproportionately low levels in higher education.
+The term underserved differs from underrepresented in that underrepresented refers to racial and ethnic populations that are represented at disproportionately low levels in higher education.

 When creating content about and for students from low-income backgrounds: